hazybluedot/manager_review/README.md

    of this repository by clicking the button on the right side of the page
 1. Extract the downloaded archive, open the folder that was created and double click `manager_review_gui.py`
-1. For the input file click 'Browse' and select the CSV file containing your manager's review scores
+1. For the input file click 'Browse' and select "\*.txt" as the file type and select the Unicode Text file you saved containing the manager review responses.
+On the GUI screen change the encoding type to *UTF-16* and the delimiter to *<tab>*.
 1. For the gradebook file click 'Browse' and select the CSV file containing your gradebook export
 1. All subsequent input will be done through the command window.
 During data entry you may press `Ctrl+C` and then `Enter`